Vazquez-Michael-V/Vazquez-Michael-V/README.md

 - 👋 Hi, my name is Michael Vazquez!
 - 👀 I’m interested in data analysis, data visualization, and data science.
-- 🌱 I’m currently advancing my skills in Python, particularlly in libraries such as Pandas, Numpy, Matplotlib, and Selenium.
+- 🌱 I’m currently advancing my skills in Python, particularlly in libraries such as Pandas, Numpy, Matplotlib.
 - 📫 Connect with me on LinkedIn: https://www.linkedin.com/in/vazquez-michael-v